 Call the Professionals

 Are you having a hard time insulating pipes and winterizing faucets?
 We’re here to help.
-At Huft Home Services, we’ve been serving residents in Sacramento County with comprehensive heating and air conditioning services since 2004.
-We take great pride in being a Lennox Dealer, though we service all makes and models.
+At Huft Home Services, we’ve been serving residents in Sacramento County with comprehensive heating and air conditioning services since 2004 and we are proud to service all makes and models.

 Our company is NCI-certified and BBB accredited, and we have highly experienced NATE-certified technicians.
 We also provide flexible financing options on approved credit.
 You can count on us for all your heating, plumbing, and air conditioning needs, too.

 Contact Huft Home Services today to learn more about our services and get your plumbing set for the winter season.